YunoHost/doc/install.md

 #Installation guide

-You have to ways to install YunoHost:
+You have two ways to install YunoHost:

 1. With an USB key or a CD-ROM (below guide)
 2. [On an existing Debian](/#/install_on_debian)